Category Archives: Zen Hunting

 Before heading to the desert for the first time, make sure you do a little research.
 Start by contacting the biologist over the unit to get some good starting points.

 Next, check the state’s fish and game website for more information.
-Arizona’s hunting website has a “Where to Hunt” page with a helpful overview of each unit, including access points and biologist notes (www.azgfd.com/hunting/units/).
+Arizona’s hunting website has a “Where to Hunt” page with a helpful overview of each unit, including access points and biologist notes (www.azgfd.com/hunting/where-to-hunt).
 When hunting a new location, try to arrive a day or two early for scouting and glassing.

 Spot & Stalk Tactics